zammad/zammad-documentation/migration-otrs.rst

 Import via Browser
 ==================

+..
+Note:: If your OTRS installation is rather huge, you might want to consider using the command line version of this feature.

 After installing Zammad, open http://localhost:3000 with your browser and follow the installation wizard.
 From there you're able to start the migration from OTRS.